Grounded in Research. Designed for Real Classrooms.

 “Reading and writing share a reciprocal relationship.
 Instruction in one can influence performance in the other.”

-Students build deep vocabulary and oral language fluency by labeling images with specific nouns, verbs, and adjectives.
-This daily activity develops semantic knowledge, background knowledge, and syntactic awareness—key components of both reading and writing proficiency.
+Students build vocabulary and language fluency by labeling images with precise words and phrases.
+This strengthens background knowledge and syntax, which supports both reading comprehension and clear writing.

-— Graham et al., 2012, Teaching Elementary School Students to Be Effective Writers
+Citation: Graham et al. (2012), Teaching Elementary Students to Be Effective Writers

 -